 If you’re not a Portland (Oregon) resident, or at least familiar with the spots to get the best pastries in Portland, you may not have heard of Bakeshop.
-I hadn’t either, until I moved here last year and tried my first buckwheat scone, and then… (oh yes), I tried an almond-custard filled (only lightly filled, this isn’t a donut) croissant dusted with powdered sugar, blanched sliced almonds, and an exciting amount of buttery pastry flake and was transported to a crazy place.
-Kim Boyce is the pastry master behind the Portland bakery, and her cookbook features these figgy buckwheat scones, as she calls them.
+I hadn’t either, until I moved here last year and tried my first buckwheat scone, and then… (oh yes), I took a bite of an almond-custard filled (only lightly filled, this isn’t a donut) croissant dusted with powdered sugar, blanched sliced almonds, and an exciting amount of buttery pastry flake and was transported to a crazy place.
+Kim Boyce is the pastry master behind the Portland bakery, and her cookbook features these “figgy buckwheat scones,” as she calls them.
 I altered the recipe a decent amount, just doing my usual things like reducing the sugar a tad and, because I’m a simpleton, taking shortcuts with the jam (i.e. spooning it out of a jar and doing a little dance as I sprinkle some spices in it).
 Her homemade fig jam recipe features butter and wine, so if you’re really looking to jazz these scones up, flip on over to her recipe for the real deal.
 If, however, you’re anything like me, you will be undoubtedly pleased by the magic of jarred jam 🙂

-One day I’d like to try and make a croissant as obscenely flaky and insanely delicious as hers, but for right now I am, quite honestly, a little proud of myself for rolling up and slicing these scones without accidentally turning them inside out in the process.
+One day I’d like to try and make a croissant as obscenely flaky and delicious as hers, but for right now I am, quite honestly, a little proud of myself for rolling up and slicing these scones without accidentally turning them inside out in the process.
 Ha.
 Baby steps, right?